 The Rice Village Apartments is a four story complex featuring a modern design conveniently located on Shakespeare Street, adjacent to Rice Village.
 The location provides extra benefits to residents without cars because the nearby Rice Village showcases over 300 shops, boutiques, and restaurants.
 The surrounding community also values the green space and trees that are present throughout the neighborhood.
 The Rice Village Apartment Complex also features an herb garden and fruit trees for residents.
 Each unit’s appliances are certified by Energy Star in order to conserve energy, protect the environment and reduce electricity bills.
 The laundry machines alert you via email when your laundry is done.
 Disability accommodations are also provided.
 Rice Village Apartments makes use of every opportunity to satisfy its residents by offering affordable and unique floor plans within a prestigious area of Houston.

-Rice’s Off-campus Housing Guide or Graduate and Postdoctoral Studies’ housing website are the best places to start.
+Rice’s Off-campus Housing Guide, Graduate and Postdoctoral Studies’ housing website, or the Rice Grad Student Housing & Transportation GIS Map (shown below) are the best places to start.

 - Another great resource is Nino Properties’ Facebook page.
 This group specializes in helping faculty, staff and students find housing in and around the Houston area (as well as nationwide).
 They are especially helpful when you personally cannot visit the area prior to signing the lease.